 In just a few years, companies like Uber and Airbnb have leveraged the benefits of the gig economy and paved the way for others to deliver quality on-demand services using similar models.
 But you don’t have to be valued at over $50 billion to take advantage of it.
 In fact, it can be a huge advantage for manufacturers and third party logistics companies (3PL’s) as they continuously need workers to fulfill immediate needs and tasks.
 We put together our top four reasons why third party logistics companies operate in the gig economy, take a look below!

 Many third party logistics companies have experienced the high costs of employing workers, whether it’s health care, vacation or other administrative costs.
-On average, companies shell out $5,179 annually to cover a single employee’s health insurance.
+On average, companies shell out $5,655 a year to cover a single employee’s health insurance.
 Not to mention the recruiting costs associated with full-time employment, depending on the number of listings, a job advertisement can range anywhere from $250 to $3,500, which is why 3PL’s make perfect candidates for leveraging the gig economy.
 Instead of paying high costs for full-time employees, 3PL’s can utilize on-demand staffing platforms to effectively and efficiently fill workplace gaps.

 The relationships between businesses and technology are evolving faster than ever.
 In a more streamlined and automated way 3PL companies are able to integrate more talent..
 They turn to mobile to manage the daily operations of their warehouse.
 From talent acquisition to workforce assessment, to employee engagement, apps like Jobble allow operations managers to reach a wider pool of talented gig workers.